Michigan Sea Grant Environmental Internship

 Description

-Some examples of partner organizations include:
+Some examples of host organizations include:

 • State agencies, such as Michigan Department of Natural Resources (MDNR) or Michigan Department of Environment, Great Lakes, and Energy (EGLE)